englekk/handbook-docs/Features/Features.md

 	</tr>
 </table>

 > Missing something?
-Please post a <a href="https://www.fusetools.com/community/forums/feature_requests">feature request in the forums</a>
+Please make a <a href="https://www.fusetools.com/community/forums/feature_requests">feature request in our forums</a>.